misha/iroh/README.md

 **Can I contribute?** There's not much *to* contribute, aside from more examples and tests.
 All the features I wanted to implement are implemented.
 If you find a bug, feel free to report it, [open an issue](https://github.com/msoliter/iroh/issues/new), or better yet, write a test for it and open a pull request.

+**Iroh?** The name of my favorite TLA character.
+Learning and using dependency injection should be as easy as a cup of tea.

 ## Questions, Comments

 If you have questions or comments, feel free to e-mail [me](https://github.com/msoliter).